Case No: 63521

 Mrs. Mick: (crying)

-Mrs. Mick: "I'm fine, the officer was trying to get in, I was hoping he would get in there and take Toby away but he couldn't get in.
+Mrs. Mick: "I'm fine, the officer was trying to get in, I was hoping he would get in there and take Toby away, but he couldn't get in.
 Then that fucking growling started.
-It was coming from Toby and Troy and I started to scream, I was terrified, what the hell was that? … then it stopped and Toby just stared at us."
+It was coming from Toby.
+Troy and I started to scream.
+I was terrified.
+What the hell was that?
+Then it stopped, and Toby just stared at us."

 Dr. Kloss: "Was that the sound we heard on the recording?
 The growling?"